area17/vitrine-ui/README.md

 ## IDE configuration

-Auto-completion for Vitrine UI components is supported on PhpStorm and VS Code.
+Auto-completion for Vitrine-ui components is supported on PhpStorm and VS Code.

 ### Phpstorm
 For Phpstorm, you need to have [Laravel idea plugin](https://plugins.jetbrains.com/plugin/13441-laravel-idea) installed.

-Vitrine-UI contains an ide.json file that will be read by the plugin.
+Vitrine contains an ide.json file that will be read by the plugin.

-This file looks for the components key in the vitrine-ui config file.
-If your published Vitrine-UI config file in your project.
+This file looks for the components key inside the Vitrine's config file.
+If your published the config file in your project.
 You can lose auto-completion feature if you remove the components key inside the published file.

 ### VS Code